mucommander/mucommander/readme.txt

   with that other columns. 'ascending' order has also been made the default for all columns.
 - Fixed 'Swap folders' not preserving the 'Show folders first' view options.
+- jCIFS library upgraded to version 1.2.18e.
+- Zip compression is now more efficient in terms of memory and CPU usage (Bug #29)

 Known issues:
 - Korean translation is not up-to-date.